PassiveLemon/PassiveLemon/README.md

 ## Interests
 * #### Self-Hosting
   * Containerization by means of Docker with Portainer.
-  * My main services include Nginx, PiHole, Vaultwarden, Jellyfin, and game servers like Minecraft, [tModLoader](https://github.com/PassiveLemon/tmodloader1.4-docker), and Valheim.
+  * Main services include Nginx, PiHole, Vaultwarden, Jellyfin, and game servers like Minecraft, [tModLoader](https://github.com/PassiveLemon/tmodloader1.4-docker), and Valheim.
+  * I like to make minimal containers for things.
+Anything I upload to Dockerhub will also be in Github projects.
 * #### Coding
-  * Automating stuff.
+  * Automating stuff with scripts.
-  * Plan to learn Rust or some other.
+  * Might try to learn Rust.
 * #### Gaming
   * FPS, survival, automation, puzzle, etc. (Check my Steam if you care so much)
   * Windows 10 dual-boot for VR and linux unfriendly games like Siege and Valorant.
 Single GPU passthrough on NixOS is not easy.